-What Is Electric Vehicle Load Management?
+What is Load Management?

 Ways Electric Vehicle Load Management Can Provide Electricity

-With equally distributed load sharing, each of the EV chargers will get the same amount of electricity depending on how many amps are available and how many stations are being used.
+With equally distributed load sharing, EV chargers will get the same amount of electricity depending on how many amps are available and how many stations are being used.
 Using the example of the electrical panel that provides 80 amps and four 40-amp chargers, each charger will distribute 20 amps, providing an even load between the four.
 If one were to leave, each would begin distributing 26 amps.

-Deciding on which type of load distribution you would utilize depends on how you want the chargers to be used and where they are located.
+Deciding on which type of load sharing you would utilize depends on how you want the chargers to be used by EVs and where they are located.
 A fleet manager may want to charge all of their vehicles at once over a longer period of time, so they would choose equal distribution.
 Meanwhile, an apartment manager would want tenants to finish charging quicker and move their vehicle out of the way so more EVs can be charged, thereby choosing first in, first charged.

 How Do EvoCharge’s EV Chargers Communicate Load Sharing?

 EvoCharge EV charging stations can communicate with each other via either Wi-Fi or Open Charge Point Protocol (OCPP) network services.
 Both the EvoCharge iEVSE and iEVSE Plus stations are capable of load management through both their Wi-Fi or OCPP capabilities.
 While other charging stations may only provide EV charging load management through OCPP and a network subscription, EvoCharge’s iEVSE and iEVSE Plus can communicate with each other directly through Wi-Fi as well, potentially eliminating the need for yearly network subscriptions for each unit connected.